Geo-GmZ/Geo-GmZ/README.md

 - 💬 Ask me about ...
 Anything.
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...He/His
 - Fun fact: ...
-I know how to greet in Vulcan.
+I know how to greet in Vulcan :v: .